hiptest/hiptest-publisher/README.md

 http_proxy=http://<username>:<password>@<proxy_host>:<proxy_port>
 ```

-Posting results to Hiptest
+Posting results to HipTest
 --------------------------

-You can use the options --push to push the results back to Hiptest.
+You can use the options --push to push the results back to HipTest.
 For this, you first need to generate the test code from a Test run by specifying option ``--test-run-id=<xxx>`` during code generation (or add it to the configuration file).
-The tests must then generate a test report that is supported by Hiptest.
+The tests must then generate a test report that is supported by HipTest.
 Currently four types of test results are handled:
  - jUnit XML format
  - [NUnit XML v2 format](https://github.com/nunit/docs/wiki/XML-Formats#v2-test-results)
  - [TAP (Test Anything Protocol)](https://testanything.org/)